jacqueline

 First-in, first-out, or FIFO, is a type of inventory management that allows inventory placed into a rack system first to be removed first.
 FIFO rack systems are ideal for customers requiring rapid stock rotation, have a high turnover rate for inventory, or store items with expiration dates.
 For example, FIFO food storage applications allows for constant product movement, safeguarding that no inventory spoils or goes to waste.

-Read More Everything To Know About Semi-Automated Material Handling Systems
+Read More Semi-Automated Material Handling Systems 101

 Semi-automated material handling systems are a great alternative to full warehouse automation.
 Semi-automated systems will allow your operation to maintain competitiveness without investing as much as you would with full automation.